Business Insurance in Singapore

 Frequently Asked Questions

-About Business Insurance Singapore
+About Business Insurance In Singapore

 • Business property insurance covers the physical assets of your business.
 This includes the building, equipment, inventory, and furniture.
 It protects against damages caused by fire, theft, vandalism, or natural disasters.
 Additionally, some policies may cover the loss of income if your business is forced to shut down temporarily due to a covered event.
 At eazy Insurance, we help you compare insurance in Singapore to find the best coverage that suits your business’s unique needs.